Utah Utes Logo

 Utah Utes Emblem

 The main color in the logo and the athletes’ uniforms is red.
 It was a symbol of fire among Native Americans.
 Their headdresses always included this shade.
-In the sports movement, it is the color of victories, active battles, and strength.
+In sports, it is the color of victories, intense battles, and strength.

 Utah Utes Symbol